stefarusso/titanickeggle/README.md

 ```

 There are 177 missing value on 891 total records, that can be a problem.
-There are few kind of way to deal with this issue, someone add the median value to the missing value, it's a cheap solution that has problem with; if there was more records it could been possible to use the existing 714 record as dataset to exitimate the missing ones with an another ML algoritm.
+There are few kind of way to deal with this issue, someone add the median value to the missing value, it's a cheap solution that I don't like particulary; if there was more records it could been possible to use the existing 714 record as dataset to exitimate the missing ones with an another ML algoritm.
 But in this case I have seen many other people use another feature as indicator of passengers age, the name titles.
 Every name record it's composes as `Last_name, Title First_name (Maiden_name)` so with some string handling it's possible to extract all the titles from the names:

 ```
 table(train$Title)